 Hiking Kit List (UK)

-A useful guide to what to carry with you in your rucksack when out hiking in the Hills & Mountains of the UK.
+Joining us on a guided walk, navigation course or looking for a useful guide as to what to carry with you in your rucksack when out hiking in the Hills & Mountains of the UK.
+We’ve got you covered…

 Quick Overview